 I get so many questions about marriage licenses.
 I'm a wedding officiant.
 I don't issue marriage licenses.
 Your county clerk does.
 There are state websites and county websites with the information you need.
 They can be difficult to navigate and understand so I've created this page to help explain everything in a way that I hope will help.

 You can use your own computer or the computers in the clerk's office.
-FYI - a phone doesn't usually work as well as a computer.
+FYI - a phone doesn't work.
+You need to use a PC.

-Step 2 - Go to your county clerk together to pick up the license.
+Go to your county clerk together to pick up the license.

 A marriage license is a legal document, you both must appear in-person to obtain it.
-They don't mail you a license simply because you applied online.
+They don't mail you a license because you applied online.